 This node will execute a sub-animation and return once it finishes.
 Blend times for fading in and out can be customized, as well as filters.

-This node can be used to cause a seek command to happen to any sub-children of the graph.
-After setting the time, this value returns to -1.
+This node can be used to cause a seek command to happen to any sub-children of the animation graph.
+Use this node type to play an

 Allows scaling the speed of the animation (or reverse it) in any children nodes.
 Setting it to 0 will pause the animation.